How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Step-by-Step Instructions

-Step 1: Raid Your Neighborhood for an Ugly Drum
+Step 1: Find or Buy an Ugly Drum

 Strip that drum down to its bare essentials.
 Remove any handles that are cramping your style.
 Don’t remove the lid, though.
 It will serve as the DIY smoker lid.